Solar Pool Heater

-A solar pool heater can be a very cost-effective way to heat a swimming pool, depending on the climate and sun exposure.
+A solar pool heater can be a very cost-effective way to heat a swimming pool, depending on the climate and the amount of sun exposure.
 Solar is the only pool heating technology more eco-friendly than a heat pump and has very low operating costs.
-The costs of solar pool heating materials and installation are comparable to gas heaters and heat pumps, around $3,000 to $4,000, and solar is the most cost-effective pool heating method in some climates.
+The costs of solar pool-heating materials and installation are comparable to those of gas heaters and heat pumps, and solar is the most cost-effective pool-heating method in some climates.

 Where Solar Pool Heaters are Ideal

-Solar swimming pool heaters are ideal in sunny climates, rather than the Midwest or Northeast Coast in areas like Connecticut, where it is not uncommon to have overcast and rainy days in the summer.
-They can require several days of clear, sunny weather to raise the temperature a few degrees and do not provide the ability to program a temperature on demand.
-Heating with solar energy requires an ample amount of space to install all of the equipment and tubing, usually on a rooftop, to receive enough sun exposure.
+Solar swimming pool heaters are ideal in sunny climates, rather than in the Midwest or Northeast Coast, where it is not uncommon to have overcast and rainy days in the summer.
+They can require several days of clear, sunny weather to raise the temperature a few degrees, and do not allow programming a temperature on demand.
+Heating with solar energy requires ample space to install all the equipment and tubing, usually on a rooftop to receive sufficient sunlight.

-When used in hot, sunny climates, solar pool heaters can be used to cool pool water during peak summer months by running water through the collectors at night.
+In hot, sunny climates, solar pool heaters can cool pool water during peak summer months by running water through the collectors at night.
 Pool owners committed to environmentally friendly energy usage may benefit from a solar pool heater in the right conditions, particularly when combined with a solar pool cover.

 How Solar Pool Heaters Work

-Solar swimming pool heaters require the installation of solar panels, a lot of piping, and control valves to divert water flow after it is heated back into the pool.
+Solar swimming pool heaters require installing solar panels, extensive piping, and control valves to divert the heated water back into the pool.
 A solar swimming pool heating system consists of:

 • Solar collector – the device that concentrates the solar radiation and heats water as it flows through the collector.

-• Filter – collects any debris prior to water pumping through the collector.
+• Filter – collects any debris before water is pumped through the collector.

 • Pump – circulates pool water through the filter, collector, and back into the pool.